strncat/strncat.github.io/_posts/math/analysis/sequences/2024-06-01-analysis-seq-algebraic-limit-theorem-iii.markdown

 	  </ol>
 </div>
 <br>
-For the definitions of sequences and what it means to for a sequence to converge, see <a href="https://strncat.github.io/jekyll/update/2024/05/21/analysis-seq-definitions.html">this</a>.
+For the definitions of sequences and what it means to for a sequence to converge, see <a href="https://strncat.github.io/jekyll/update/2024/05/21/analysis-seq-definitions.html">this</a>, for subsequences see <a href="https://strncat.github.io/jekyll/update/2024/02/10/analysis-seq-subsequences.html">this</a>.
 <br>
 For the "show the limit" template and an example, see <a href="https://strncat.github.io/jekyll/update/2024/05/12/analysis-seq-limit-template.html">this</a>.
 <br>